Traffic Safety Courses

 This course is for individuals convicted for the first time of operating a motor vehicle while intoxicated (OWI).
 Approved by the Wisconsin Department of Transportation (DOT), it is intended for participants who are not addicted to alcohol or drugs and who have been ordered to complete the course by their assessment agency.
 The program provides education, opportunities for reflection and strategies to reduce the risk of future impaired driving.

-• Attendance at all sessions is mandatory, and participants must be free from alcohol or drug impairment.
-The course totals 21 hours, and successful completion may result in a three-point reduction on your driving record.
+- The course is 21 hours in total.
+Successful completion may result in a three-point reduction on your driving record.

 Multiple Offender Program